 For many, considerations of governance are intimately related with considerations about “how power is distributed and shared, how policies are formulated, priorities set and stakeholders made accountable’ (UNESCO, 2017).6 We would add that in an interprofessional context we need to ensure there are agreements for involvement of all the professions, a commonality of language and a distribution of leadership and power with a clear focus at all times on the end user or patient.
 There is therefore a need to develop an enduring governance structure for IPE in the health professions – a model that spans and unites sectors and disciplines.
 Within healthcare many of the senior leadership teams have more than one profession involved.
 While they might not meet the definition of being interprofessional in terms of being highly collaborative, it is important to recognise what is already in place and build on these foundations.

 The challenges articulated in this paper relate to health professions.
-However, this particular context sits within a broader discussion in higher education around the need to develop ‘boundary crossing governance’ to sustain interdisciplinary education more widely (Hannon et al. 2018).
+However, this particular context sits within a broader discussion in higher education around the need to develop ‘boundary crossing governance’ to sustain interdisciplinary education more widely (Hannon et al 2018).
 It is possible that the full potential of health profession accreditation standards and processes as a key mediator between education institutions and health services has yet to be realised.
-Accreditations standards and associated competency statements for the new graduate are ideal boundary objects having meaning in each of the activity systems within education and health services.
+Accreditation standards and associated competency statements for the new graduate are ideal boundary objects having meaning in each of the activity systems within education and health services.
 Within education settings, accreditation standards set out the educational requirements for the new graduate that then shapes the curriculum and defines specific professional learning outcomes.
 For health services, accreditation standards and competency statements provide clarity as to what can be expected of a newly qualified practitioner.
-A role for accreditation of health profession educations programs in shaping longer term quality improvement and practice is recognised (Albrebish et al. 2017).
-Similarly, accreditation standards have been proposed as levers for effective curriculum change in Engineering (Jolly & Mahieu 2016).
-Moreover, professional societies have been influential in promoting the requirements for and recognition of interdisciplinary research and collaboration in the promotion and tenure policies and practices of universities (Klein & Falk-Krzesinski 2017).
+A role for accreditation of health profession educations programs in shaping longer term quality improvement and practice is recognised (Albrebish et al 2017).
+Similarly, accreditation standards have been proposed as levers for effective curriculum change in Engineering (Jolly and Mahieu 2016).
+Moreover, professional societies have been influential in promoting the requirements for and recognition of interdisciplinary research and collaboration in the promotion and tenure policies and practices of universities (Klein and Falk-Krzesinski 2017).

 In the case of IPE, integrated governance structures - whereby the two systems work in collaboration with one another - have the potential to better align the goals of health care education and health care practice.
 Bringing the two together under one unified governance structure would lead to a shared vision and shared accountability which would result in a more streamlined and cost effective approach to policy development and implementation.
 Reciprocal feedback loops between education and practice would be forged whereby education becomes a central mission of health care practice reforms and, on the flipside, health professional education is informed by health care needs.
 Such reciprocal arrangements would require a coordinated, collaborative and respectful approach to governance.
 We argue that a focus on the needs and expectations of both the citizens of the present and the community of the future, as the ultimate purpose of both systems, is critical to the development of an effective integrated governance structure.